LispCookbook/cl-cookbook/macros.md

 I leave the definition of `find-nth-occurrence` as an exercise.
 You might also want to define a command that just sets and prints the current form: <code>(cf <em>e</em>)</code>.

 One caution: In general, command languages will consist of a mixture of macros and functions, with convenience for their definer (and usually sole user) being the main consideration.
 If a command seems to "want" to evaluate some of its arguments sometimes, you have to decide whether to define two (or more) versions of it, or just one, a function whose arguments must be quoted to prevent their being evaluated.
-For the `cf` command mentioned in the prevous paragraph, some users might prefer `cf` to be a function, some a macro.
+For the `cf` command mentioned in the previous paragraph, some users might prefer `cf` to be a function, some a macro.